 No doubt you are working to tight timeframes, so it’s important for you to get a realistic view of how long your project will take.
-A typical usability test for us will take 3 weeks from sign-off to report delivery and workshop.
-Bear in mind that it usually takes at least 7 working days to recruit test participants.
+A typical usability test for us will take three weeks from sign-off to report delivery and workshop.
+Bear in mind that it usually takes at least seven working days to recruit test participants.
 A professional usability testing company will have a clear understanding of how long the test will take to plan, conduct, and report on.

 If your potential supplier seems unclear or vague in their timeframe estimates, you should ask for a breakdown of the key steps involved in the process.